 I became unrealistic with my capabilities and went way over my comfort limit.
 Quickly, I had to take a breather from my site.

 Now, I understand more than ever how important it is to maintain a balance between work and personal life.

 10. Short-Term Goals & Long-Term Goals

 Goals are crucial to motivation.
 Of course, mine are all travel-related.

-Of course, it is essential to have Big Picture Goals, which focuses on the outcome or the end state, as well as mini goals.
+Of course, it is essential to have Big Picture Goals, which focus on the outcome or the end state, as well as mini-goals.
 The latter focuses on smaller steps that get us to the end state.